bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.14 Challenge 7 Solution"
   alt="1.14 Challenge 7 Solution." />

-Everything is working and we can leave the script the way it is.
-But it&apos;s always good to refactor your code and make it better if you can.
+<p>Everything is working and we can leave the script the way it is.
+But
+it&apos;s always good to refactor your code and make it better if you can.
-Let&apos;s do that with this final step here, this next step here.
+Let&apos;s do that with this final step here, this next step here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 96. function hidesubmenus classname = 'hide-menu' (60) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">